-This document shall be integrated into DCI's Digital Cinema System Specification.
+This document shall be integrated into [DCI DCSS].

 3 NORMATIVE REFERENCES

 The names of standards publications and protocols are placed in [bracketed text].
 International and industry standards contain provisions which, through reference in this text, constitute provisions of this specification.
 The most recent editions of the referenced standards shall be valid unless otherwise exempted in this specification.
 These referenced standards are subject to revision, and parties to agreements based upon this specification are encouraged to investigate the possibility of applying the most recent edition of the referenced standards.